This coconut milk ice cream is creamy and decadent, full of chocolate chunks, almonds, and great coconut flavor!

 Bonus: I’m sharing my Almond Joy variation.
 Totally optional.
 The simple recipe works great for creating the ice cream flavors you love.

-Being dairy-free doesn't seem to be terribly hard until it comes to having ice cream.
-So many of you are in the same boat...you miss ice cream!
+Being dairy-free doesn’t seem to be terribly hard until it comes to having ice cream.
+So many of you are in the same boat…you miss regular ice cream!